 NI Water reports 'break-in' after flags erected at Rathfriland tower

-NI Water says it is "dealing with a break-in" and has informed police after flags were erected at Rathfriland water tower.
+NI Water has said it is "dealing with a break-in" and has informed police after flags were erected on a water tower.

-Union and Northern Ireland flags have been placed on top of the tower in the Co Down town.
+Union and Northern Ireland flags have been placed on top of the 110ft structure in Rathfriland, Co Down.

-Sinn Féin South Down MP Chris Hazzard branded it an "act of vandalism" and questioned how access was gained to the tower.
+Sinn Féin South Down MP Chris Hazzard branded the display an "act of vandalism" and questioned how access was gained to the tower.

 "Given the scale of this building, it clearly was not possible to carry out this vandalism without gaining access to the tower," he said.

 "NI Water have questions to answer about how this was allowed to happen, and I will be raising those questions directly with senior management."